TheAetherConfluence/ID-Project-CA/README.md

 CREDITS

-Images were taken from Arknights, Honkai Impact 3, Tenor, t3.ftcdn.net and istockphoto
+Images were taken from Arknights, coolbackgrounds.io, stocksnap.io, t3.ftcdn.net and istockphoto

 I received inspiration from w3schools which provided tutorials on how to implement html features.